-Primary care - Refers to the work of health professionals who act as a first point of consultation for all patients within the health care system.
+Primary Care: Refers to the work of health professionals who act as a first point of consultation for all patients within the health care system.

-Secondary care - The health care services provided by medical specialists and other health professionals who generally do not have first contact with patients, for example, cardiologists, urologists and dermatologists.
+Secondary Care: The health care services provided by medical specialists and other health professionals who generally do not have first contact with patients, for example, cardiologists, urologists, and dermatologists.

-Tertiary care - Specialized consultative health care, usually for inpatients and on referral from a primary or secondary health professional, in a facility that has personnel and facilities for advanced medical investigation and treatment, such as a tertiary referral hospital.
+Tertiary Care: Specialized consultative health care, usually for inpatients and on referral from a primary or secondary health professional, in a facility that has personnel and facilities for advanced medical investigation and treatment, such as a tertiary referral hospital.

-Home and community care - Many types of health care interventions are delivered outside of health facilities.
+Home and Community Care: Many types of health care interventions are delivered outside of health facilities.
 They include many interventions of public health interest, such as food safety surveillance and distribution of needle-exchange programs for the prevention of transmissible diseases.

 Canadian Prescription Medications

-Under the Canada Health Act, all drug therapy deemed necessary is administered through a Canadian hospital setting which is both publicly funded and insured.
+Under the Canada Health Act, all drug therapy deemed necessary is administered through a Canadian hospital setting, which is both publicly funded and insured.
 Outside of hospital settings, territorial and provincial governments bear the responsibility for administration of their own publicly funded prescription drug programs.
 The majority of Canadians have access to insurance coverage for prescription drugs via either private or public plans.
-Federal, Territorial and Provincial governments offer various levels of coverage for medications, each with different eligibility requirements, premiums and deductibles.
+Federal, Territorial, and Provincial governments offer various levels of coverage for medications, each with different eligibility requirements, premiums, and deductibles.
 Publicly funded medication programs commonly provide coverage for persons who are most in need based upon age, medical condition and income.

 Primary healthcare is considered to be the foundation of the Canadian Healthcare System.
 Primary care is the first point of contact people have with their healthcare system, usually through a doctor, nurse or other professional, or possibly through either a phone or computer-based service.
-Primary care, and the services involved, includes teams of healthcare professionals who provide services to individuals, families and communities.
+Primary care, and the services involved, includes teams of healthcare professionals who provide services to individuals, families, and communities.
 These services also involve a proactive approach to the prevention of health issues, better management, and follow-up care once a health problem has happened.
 Primary care services are publicly funded in Canada, from general tax revenues, without direct charges to the patient.

 Patients could be referred for specialized care to a hospital or long-term care facility, or to services in the community.
 Many of Canada's hospitals are run by Community Boards of Trustees, Voluntary Organizations, or Municipalities.
 Health care provided by long-term care facilities are largely paid for by territorial and provincial governments, with room and board being covered by the individual.
 In some cases, the person's provincial or territorial government may subsidize these payments.

 Healthcare services may also be provided on an in-home or community basis.
 Referrals regarding persons who desire these services can be made by hospitals, doctors, community agencies, families and potential residents.
-Services such as specialized nursing care, adult day care, and homemaker services, are provided for persons who are either partially or completely incapacitated.
-The person's needs are assessed, after which services are coordinated in order to provide a continuity of both care and comprehensive care.
+Services, such as specialized nursing care, adult day care, and homemaker services, are provided for persons who are either partially or completely incapacitated.
+The person's needs are assessed, after which services are coordinated to provide a continuity of both care and comprehensive care.